|By DENNE GOLDSTEIN|

 “As I didn’t come from the industry,” says Elmore, whose humility allows him to acknowledge that, “I needed to surround myself with people who do know the industry.
 I’m still learning the finer points of landscape maintenance.”

 One thing Elmore does know is that there are some excellent opportunities to grow the franchise.
 He also realizes that to grow it, he has to have the right people to buy into the franchise.
 “Landscape contractors who have a passion for this business would make great franchisees,” he said.
+“We have a proven way of doing business.
+We work closely with our franchise partners to develop new revenue streams, such as installing landscape lighting and irrigation systems.”

 There is no doubt that with the dedication he possesses, Chris Elmore will succeed in his life’s work.
 His enthusiasm and passion are truly contagious.